 Before my studies at Utrecht School of the Arts I studied Game Architecture and Design at the NHTV in Breda.
 I discovered that becoming a 3d artists wasn't really cut out for me but I did find that there was something with gamedesigns that engaged me.
 Due to this reason I switched.
 I however hold very fond memories of my time there.

 Besides my gamedesign studies I have been playing Super Smash Bros Melee in a competitive environment since 2004.
 I have travelled abroad many times.
 I am not a pro player but I have been to a lot of tournaments and have a lot of contacts with hard core gamers.
 I take care of video recordings for many of the Dutch tournaments to help other players analyse changes in the current meta game.
-In addition I maintain the social media accounts of SmashNL and assist with the Avalon tournament series.
+In addition I maintain the social media accounts of SmashNL and assist with the Avalon tournament series and Syndicate Events.
 I'm one of the main initiators of smasheurope.com, a portal into the competitive European Smash community which we launched early 2015.
 For this I write articles, update the site pages and handle all the social media accounts.

 When time allowed it I've held playtest sessions with European players for Project M, a mod of Super Smash Bros.
 Brawl that wants to bring back the gameplay of Super Smash Bros Melee.